soerr/UnturnedDocumentation/Unturned Server/self-hosting.md

 * You need to have a good internet connection.
 * When your computer crashes or loses power, the server will go down and you and your friends might lose progress.

 We don't recommend this approach for public servers.
 If you want to run a public server, you should consider renting a server from a third-party hosting company.
+Check out the next page to learn more about it.

 ### Install Unturned Dedicated Server
 Open Steam and in the store page search for "Unturned Dedicated Server".